University of Pittsburgh Health Equity Access Lab

 A positionality statement is a reflection on how a researcher's own identities, experiences, and beliefs influence their research and their understanding of a topic.

-• Anastasia White, M.Ed. is a Black, Queer Cisgender woman born and raised in Miramar, Florida.
+Anastasia McMillan, M.Ed. is a Black, Queer Cisgender woman born and raised in Miramar, Florida.
 Her work is influenced by health equity, community engagement, student engagement, and serving underrepresented students.